 'I'd like to put on record my thanks to Sharine and all at Access Legal for their professionalism and willingness to fight my corner to the bitter end.
 Above all though I'd like to thank them for believing in me when others doubted my honesty and for their tireless support throughout this case.'

 If you or someone you know has suffered any kind of personal injury, including an accident at work, our dedicated team of personal injury solicitors can help.
-Initial advice is free of charge and is available on our helpline 03700 868 686.
+Initial advice is free of charge and is available from our client services team on 03700 868 686.